Your Privacy

 Lead researcher: Alexandra Alvergne PhD

-It was found that before diagnosis, the presence of an STI doubled the likelihood of reporting negative premenstrual symptoms (PMS) such as pain (headaches, cramps) and low mood.
-While severe PMS may be brushed off as just part of the cycle, this research indicates it could actually be a sign of an undetected STI.
-This means monitoring one’s menstrual symptoms and how they change cycle to cycle could help detect and treat symptoms and conditions earlier.
+It was found that before diagnosis, the presence of an STI doubled the likelihood of reporting negative premenstrual symptoms such as pain (headaches, cramps) and low mood.
+While severe premenstrual symptoms may be brushed off as just part of the cycle, this research indicates it could actually be a sign of an undetected STI.
+This means monitoring one’s menstrual symptoms and how they change cycle to cycle could help detect and treat potential underlying conditions earlier.

 Read more